ravachol/kew/README.md

 ## Dream Features

 We'd love to hear what kind of features you'd like to see in an app like this.
 Or if you find bugs.
-Please post it as an Issue.
+Please post it as an issue.

 ## License